medplum/medplum/packages/docs/docs/graphql/mutations.md

 Medplum implements the draft [FHIR GraphQL Mutation spec](https://hl7.org/fhir/R4/graphql.html#mutations).
 For the inputs, you would append the action (Create, Update, or Delete) to the resource type.

-Here are examples of mutations for the `Patient` resource:
+Here are examples of mutations for the `Patient` resource.
+You can test these mutations at [graphiql.medplum.com](https://graphiql.medplum.com/)

 ### Create Mutation